boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 | factoryfactory | 2 | 0.001|
 | factoryfactoryfactory | 1 | 0.001 |

-TODO update the above

-## If you got this far thank you and please read my sales pitch!
+## So why bother?

+Well I can take some of this information and plug it into searchcode.com, scc.
+It's potentially very useful to know how your project compares to others out there.
+Besides it was a fun way to spend a few days coding.

-I am working on a tool that helps manager types analyze code looking for size, flaws etc...
+In addition I am working on a tool that helps senior developer or manager types analyze code looking for size, flaws etc...
+Assuming you have to watch multiple repositories.
 You put in some code and it will tell you how maintainable it is and what skills you need to maintain it.
-Useful for determining if you should buy or maintain some codebase.
+Useful for determining if you should buy or maintain some code-base and getting an overview of what your development team is producing.

+I should probably put an email sign up for that here at some point to gather interest for that.